kernelcrash/electron-rom-emulator/README.md

 Electron ROM Emulator
 =====================
-kernel at kernelcrash dot com
+kernel at kernelcrash dot com.
 More details on this at www.kernelcrash.com

 - A bit like an Electron Plus 1 specifically set up for hooking an SD card onto it and using the MMFS ROM https://github.com/hoglet67/MMFS, but should be able to emulate any 16KB Electron ROM
 - Plug a cheap STM32F407 board directly into the expansion connector of the Electron.
 Most F407 pins are 5V tolerant
 - Can have up to four 16KB roms loaded.
-See the .incbin references at the top of poller.
+See the .incbin references at the top of poller.S.
 You need at least one uncommented
 - Roms load as ROM 12, 13, 14 and 15 .
-Just ad an incbin line in the poller.S for each ROM you want to add
+Just add an incbin line in the poller.S for each ROM you want to add
 - Emulates the sideways ROM register at FE05
 - Emulates the printer output port at FC71, and printer ACK in FC72.
-  On my cheap STM32F407VET6 board, the onboard SD card adapter is prewired like so
+  On a cheap STM32F407VET6 board, the onboard SD card adapter is prewired like so
 ```
    /CS    - PC11
    MOSI   - PD2